fedi-e2ee/public-key-directory-specification/README.md

 ### How Does This Help Non-Technical Users?

+**It doesn't directly help non-technical users.** Instead, it provides technical users an easy way to help non-technical users.

 The Public Key Directory is a building block for developers.
 Our immediate audience for this specific component is necessarily somewhat technical.